hknio/wasmcov/README.md

 ## Usage (library)

-Wasmcov is called in rust code in the following order
+Wasmcov is called in Rust code in the following order:

 ```rust
 wasmcov::setup(None); // Or path to wasmcov directory